top of page

 There shall be one measure of wine throughout our whole realm, and one measure of ale and one measure of corn – namely, the London quart; and one width of dyed and resset and hauberk cloths – namely, two ells below the selvage.
 And with weights, moreover, it shall be as with measures.

-Measurement, unit and calibration had evidently become the core basis for governance and public trade.
+Measurement, unit, and calibration had become the core basis for governance and public trade.

 Post-dark ages in Europe saw an increased scientific temperament, resulting in more research, and thus the need for improvements in metrology.
-The initiative came from French after French revolution.
+The initiative came from the French after the French Revolution.
 The French Academy of Sciences proposed the Metric System in 1791.
 In 1826 Britain announced the British Imperial System to standardize measurement across the British Empire.
-Most of the world, UK and commonwealth included, adapted to the metric system.
-Imperial System continues to be used in USA, Libya and Myanmar.
+Most of the world, the UK and the commonwealth included, adapted to the metric system.
+The Imperial System continues to be used in the USA, Libya, and Myanmar.

 It is shameful that even in 2021 the world cannot agree on one common measurement system, is it not?